HarishGuragol/Sockets/README.md

-This code is an implementation of sockets.<br>
 Socket is the most popular method used for communicating with in 2 computers mainly by applications.<br>
-Sockets sometimes are used to communicate within a same computer between 2 processes.<br>
 Sockets has 2 parts
 1) Client
 2) Server